How to Design and Build the Best Bar

 • By virtue installing a continuous angle on both sides of the bar die, you’ll have superior bar top support, no matter the bar top material selected.

-THE ORDERLINESS OF THE BAR DESIGN PROCESS
+THE ORDERLINESS OF THE DESIGN PROCESS

 Given all the above, here’s the steps to design and build the best bar: